abertschi/michael-slack-notify/README.md

 # michael-slack-nofity

 There are people like Michael who don't reply on Slack no matter how much you text them.
-With michael-slack-notify, those people can't argue anymore they didn't see the slack notifications.
+With michael-slack-notify, those people can't argue anymore they didn't see their slack notifications.

 ## Feautres
 - Notify window that does not disappear unless you close it